mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 ## Highlighting the Shape of Work {#highlighting-the-shape-of-work}

-In general, we reach for Wardley Mapping when there is an activity or environment which is new to us, and especially when it is something that we are struggling to grasp, or where we're not quite sure how something is going to work.
-For new teams, that moment of recognising the need to explore something further may not be raised.
+In general, we reach for Wardley Mapping when there is an activity or environment that is new to us.
+It is especially useful when we are struggling to grasp an idea or where we're not quite sure how something is going to work.
+For new teams, recognising the need to explore something further is key.
 A team with the ability to say, "let's map this!" has a process and a tool to shine some light on different issues as they arise.

-The map as an artefact also serves as an indicator of the shape of the work as understood.
+The map as an artefact also serves as an indicator of the shape of work as understood.
 It can help a team identify where there's a cluster of effort in the 'custom build' phase meaning effort to produce novel work.
 Alternatively an abundance of 'product' and 'commodity' components may highlight a heavy integration overhead.
-The map gives form to these patterns and becomes part of the teams overall shared understanding.
+The map gives form to these patterns and becomes part of the team's overall shared understanding.

 ## Giving Clarity of Approach {#giving-clarity-of-approach}